Pubfred/Zeon_hex/README.md

 https://trade.mct.plus/

-You can now exchnage ZEON for 38 Other Cryptos ...
+You can now exchange ZEON for 38 Other Cryptos ...

 ![Screenshot](png/Zeon_MCT.png)